-Fujifilm X30 versus Fujifilm X70
+Fujifilm X30 vs X70

 The Fujifilm X30 and the Fujifilm X70 are two digital cameras that were revealed to the public, respectively, in August 2014 and January 2016.
 Both the X30 and the X70 are fixed lens compact cameras that are based on a 2/3 (X30) and an APS-C (X70) sensor.
-The X30 has a resolution of 12 megapixel, whereas the X70 provides 16 MP.
+The X30 has a resolution of 12 megapixels, whereas the X70 provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is notably smaller (16 percent) than the Fujifilm X30.
 Moreover, the X70 is markedly lighter (20 percent) than the X30.
 In this context, it is worth noting that neither the X30 nor the X70 are weather-sealed.

 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Fujifilm X30»||4.7 in||2.8 in||2.4 in||14.9 oz||470||n||Aug 2014||599||Fujifilm X30|